docopt/docopts/README.md

 [`eval(1)`](http://man.cx/eval(1)) is sufficient for handling the CLI needs of most scripts.

+### Global mode

+Global mode, is the default historical output of `docopts`.
+It will output globals variable for storing parsed result.

 If `<argv>` matches one of the usage patterns defined in `<msg>`, `docopts` generates code for storing the parsed arguments as Bash variables.
 As most command line argument names are not valid Bash identifiers, some name mangling